proophsoftware/fee-office/book/DDD/interviewing_domain_experts.md

 [@cyriux](https://github.com/cyriux){: class="alert-link"} gave a great talk about the topic at DDD Europe 2016:
 [Interviewing Domain Experts: heuristics from the trenches](https://www.youtube.com/watch?v=XYw5Mn5yVMM){: class="alert-link"}

-Given the advices of the talk linked above we can take @enumag's domain introduction, group the information and highlight key phrases that sound important.
+Given the advices of the talk we can take @enumag's domain introduction, group the information and highlight key phrases that sound important.

 ## Developer Notes